Jacinto Cunha

 📚 My Research

-I am a multidisciplinary researcher working on different aspects of ecology in the Fish Ecology and Sustainability team at CIIMAR.
+I am a interdisciplinary researcher working on different aspects of ecology in the Fish Ecology and Sustainability team at CIIMAR.
+I specialize in developing data-driven solutions for coastal and marine ecosystems, with a strong focus on ecosystem services and sustainable natural capital management.

 Featured Publications